-Guard Tony Parker, one of the stars, scored 22 points Wednesday.
+Guard Tony Parker, one of the stars, scored 22 points.
 Guard Danny Green, part of the supporting cast, made seven 3-point baskets and scored 21.
-Thanks in part to the duo’s contributions, the San Antonio Spurs defeated the Oklahoma City Thunder 112-77 Wednesday night to take a 2-0 lead in the Western Conference finals.
+The San Antonio Spurs defeated the Oklahoma City Thunder 112-77 Wednesday night to take a 2-0 lead in the Western Conference finals.

-Oklahoma City forward Kevin Durant and guard Russell Westbrook were limited to 15 point apiece, converting just 13 of 40 shots between them.
-Their 30 points together were 26.6 fewer than they were averaging during the playoffs.
+Oklahoma City’s Kevin Durant and Russell Westbrook were limited to 15 point apiece, converting just 13 of 40 shots between them.
+Their 30 points together were 26.6 fewer than they have averaged during the playoffs.

 The Spurs, leading by 14 at halftime, outscored the Thunder 33-18 in the third quarter.
-San Antonio converted 12 of 16 shots in the process.
+They converted 12 of 16 shots (75 percent) in the process.

-Oklahoma City is playing without injured shot-blocking forward Serge Ibaka, who has a strained calf and will miss the rest of the playoffs, according to Brooks.
+Oklahoma City is playing without injured shot-blocking forward Serge Ibaka, who has a strained calf and will miss the rest of the playoffs, according to coach Scott Brooks.

 The Spurs took advantage by scoring 54 points in the paint.
 They pummeled the Thunder with Green’s 3-point baskets.
-He needed only 10 attempts to make his seven 3-pointers.
+They outshot Oklahoma City 50 percent to 39.3 overall.

-Parker and Green had sufficient help even without much of a presence from Leonard.
 Forward Tim Duncan contributed 14 points and 12 rebounds.
-Center Tiago Splitter grabbed 10 rebounds, scored nine points and blocked three shots.
+Center Tiago Splitter grabbed 10 rebounds and made three blocks.

 San Antonio made an 11-2 push during the final 2:18 of the first half to take a 58-44 lead.